 - 512.1 Competitors, who render "bona fide" assistance in complying with the foregoing instructions relating to the use of medical boards, shall not suffer serious prejudice as a result of their actions.
 However, the onus shall be on the competitors concerned to prove that bona fide assistance was rendered.
-Substantiation in this regard will normally be required from the accident victims, fellow competitors or rally officials. - 512.2 Depending on the circumstances for the stage involved:

-The Clerk of the Course may decide the appropriate way for compensation:

-- a) The Competitor / Crews rendering bona fide assistance shall be credited with a time for the stage involved, calculated on the basis of their average percentage performance over their three best stages of the event over similar surfaces.
-Performance is measured as a percentage of their own time against the fastest time overall on each of these three stages. - b) Alternatively, if the Clerk of the Course is able to definitively determine the actual delay affecting each of the affected competitors, by reference to tracking information, such actual delay may be credited at the discretion of the Clerk of the Course. - c) Ctrack or other tracking data may be used to determine how much time was lost. - 512.3 Any additional lateness proven to have been incurred shall be treated as dead time.
+Substantiation in this regard will normally be required from the accident victims, fellow competitors or rally officials. - 512.2 Depending on the circumstances for the stage involved, the Clerk of the Course may decide the appropriate way for compensation: - i.
+The Competitors / Crews rendering bona fide assistance shall be credited with a time for the stage involved, calculated on the basis of their average percentage performance over their three best stages of the event over similar surfaces.
+Performance is measured as a percentage of their own time against the fastest time overall on each of these three stages. - ii.
+Alternatively, if the Clerk of the Course is able to definitively determine the actual delay affecting each of the affected competitors, by reference to tracking information, such actual delay may be credited at the discretion of the Clerk of the Course. - 512.3 Any additional lateness proven to have been incurred shall be treated as dead time.

-513. IMPOSSIBLE TIMES
+513 IMPOSSIBLE TIMES

 - 513.1 The Clerk of the Course may, at his sole discretion, adjust any special stage time that is deemed to be impossible.
 The offending crew will be accorded a time 10 seconds per kilometre or part thereof slower than the fastest car in the same class.
-If this is the only car left in the class, then the class below is taken. - 513.2 Alternatively, the offending crew will be credited with a time for the stage involved, calculated on the basis of their average percentage performance over their three best stages of the event over similar surfaces.
-Performance is measured as a percentage of their own time against the fastest time overall on each of these three stages. - 513.3 If this is not possible, the Stewards will decide.
+If this is the only car left in the class, then the class below is taken. - 513.2 If this is not possible, the Stewards will decide.

-514. FORCE MAJEURE
+514 FORCE MAJEURE:

-No allowance will be made for errors or penalties incurred due to obstruction or force majeure unless recommended by the Clerk of Course and Sporting Delegate.
+No allowance will be made for errors or penalties incurred due to obstruction or force majeure, unless recommended by the Clerk of Course.

-515. OVERTAKING
+515 OVERTAKING: